mike9251/SDC/CarND-Vehicle-Detection-and-Tracking-P5/README.md

     our `pixels_per_cell` as 4x4, we would thus have 32 x 32 = 1024 cells.

     Then calculated histograms are normalized.
 For this step 'cells' are grouped into 'blocks'.
-For each of the cells in the current block we concatenate their corresponding gradient histograms, followe` from sklearn.svm.
-If a validationd set was passed to the `train_svm` function the trained model  by either L1 or L2 normalizing the entire concatenated feature vector.
+For each of the cells in the current block we concatenate their corresponding gradient histograms and perfomr either L1 or L2 normalization of the entire concatenated feature vector.
 Normalization of HOGs increases performance of the descriptor.

     Parameters of the HOG descriptor extractor: